Moran-Habooba/webaplication/README.md

 - **Responsive Design**: Using Bootstrap library.
 - **Icon Usage**: Incorporates icons from Bootstrap .
-- **SCSS for Styling**: Ensures a modular and organized approach to CSS.
+- **CSS for Styling**: Ensures a modular and organized approach to CSS.

 ## Reflection